arturhood/htmlc/README.md

 	</div#title.box>    --->    </div>
 ```

 (We all now how the end of a big HTML file looks like!
-Now you can understand it)
+This way its understandable what each end tag does.)

 Allows script-style comments